aldrinbaroi/kubernetes-setup/README.md

 KADMIN_PASSWORD     Admin user's login password
 ```
 **Notes:**
-1) Values for KMASTER_NODE & KSLAVE_NODES must be in valid JSON format.
-2) Admin user will be created if the user doesn't exists.
+Admin user will be created if the user doesn't exists.

 **Example:**